Petra Costa: Career

 Olmo and the Seagull premiered in Locarno, where it won the Jury's Young Director's Prize.
-It also won the Best Nordic Dox Award at CPH:DOX, best documentary at the Rio Film Festival, best documentary at the Cairo Film Festival and Best Narrative at the RiverRun International Film Festival, among other accolades.
+It also won the Best Nordic Dox Award at CPH:DOX, Best Documentary at the Rio Film Festival, Best Documentary at the Cairo Film Festival and Best Narrative at the RiverRun International Film Festival, among other accolades.

-At one of the film's first screenings in Brazil, Petra Costa defended women's right to autonomy over their bodies and the decriminalization of abortion, and her comments stirred up quite a controversy.
-In order to dialogue with the criticism she received, Petra created the "My Body, My Rules" social media campaign, which was seen by 13 million viewers on Facebook and YouTube.
+At one of the film's first screenings in Brazil, Costa defended women's right to autonomy over their bodies and the decriminalization of abortion, and her comments stirred up quite a controversy.
+In order to respond to the criticism she received, Costa created the "My Body, My Rules" social media campaign, which was seen by 13 million viewers on Facebook and YouTube.

 She made the feature-length documentary The Edge of Democracy (2019) with coverage of the marches for and against the impeachment of former president Dilma Rousseff in 2016.
 The film is a Netflix production and was released worldwide on June 19, 2019.
 With ample access to presidents Lula, Dilma and Bolsonaro, the director also revisited her own family history in an attempt to understand the schismatic state her country had fallen into.

 The Edge of Democracy premiered on the opening night of the Sundance Film Festival 2019 and was selected for screening at various other international festivals, including CPH:DOX, True False, IndieLisboa, Sheffield and Rooftop Films.
 The film was a critical success.
 "An absolutely vital documentary", according to the New York Post, "a vast and petrifying documentary" for Variety, while ScreenDaily described it as a "political thriller […] with the feel of an All the Presidents Men […] and the sweep of the Godfather".
 For NBC News, the film throws the doors open on "incredible behind the scenes access to politics".
 "The images are jaw-dropping", said the site Firstshowing.net, while Point of View labelled it "[a documentary] like no other, a work both intimate and grand in scope".

-Petra Costa ranked among Variety's 10 documentary filmmakers to watch in 2019.
+Costa was ranked among Variety's 10 documentary filmmakers to watch in 2019.

+In 2024 Petra directed Apocalypse in the Tropics (Apocalipse nos Trópicos), about the influence of evangelical Christianity on far-right politics in Brazil, in support of Jair Bolsonaro.

+The film premiered out of competition at the 81st Venice International Film Festival, on 29 August 2024.
+It was given a limited release in the United States on 11 July 2025, prior to its global release on Netflix on 14 July 2025.